tj-django/django-migration-fixer/README.md

 Resolve django makemigrations `multiple leaf nodes in the migration graph` by ensuring that migration files and dependencies are always ordered regardless of remote changes.

+## Features

+*   100% test coverage.
+*   Maintain a consistent migration history when conflicts occur as a result of changes made using different versions of the default branch.
+*   Resolve migration conflicts on PR branches
+*   Resolve migration conflicts on the default branch **(NOT RECOMMENDED)**
+*   Supports default migration modules i.e (`0001_....py`)
+*   Re-number all migrations using the last migration on the default branch i.e `main` or `develop`

 ## Installation

 ```bash